synw/django-mqueue/docs/realtime/configuration.rst

 **Warning**: this feature is experimental and is not yet in the pip version (use master).
 The api may change.

 You must have Redis and Nodejs installed.
-On Debian and friends: ``sudo apt-get install redis-server nodejs``
+On Debian and friends: ``sudo apt-get install redis-server nodejs npm``

 Then ``pip install redis`` to get the python client